-d) Contractor shall comply with the requirements set forth at Section 7.4 in the event that Contractor makes a Non-Recertification Election.
+d) Contractor shall comply with the requirements set forth at Section 7.3.2 in the event that Contractor makes a Non-Recertification Election.

-e) Contractor shall cooperate fully to effect an orderly transfer of Covered Services to another QHP during (i) any notice period set forth at Sections 7.2.3, 7.2.5 or 7.3.2, and (ii) if requested by the Exchange to facilitate the transition of care and/or otherwise required under Section 7.6, following the termination of this Agreement.
-Such cooperation shall include, without limitation, the following:
+e) Contractor shall cooperate fully to effect an orderly transfer of Covered Services to another QHP during (i) any notice period set forth at Sections 7.2.3, 7.2.5 or 7.3.2, and (ii) if requested by the Exchange to facilitate the transition of care or otherwise required under Section 7.6, following the termination of this Agreement.
+Such cooperation shall include the following:

 i.
 Upon termination, Contractor, if offering a HMO, shall complete the processing of all claims for benefit payments under the QHP for Covered Services other than Capitated Services, and if offering a PPO, shall complete the processing of all medical claims for benefit payments under Contractor’s QHP for Covered Services rendered on or before the termination date.